Canadian Telehealth & Telemedicine Stocks

 The third player is Vancouver-based Health Technologies Corp.
 (WELL) (T) (Vancouver) which opened its January stock on the Toronto Stock Exchange.
 It operates clinics like its rivals and offers an app to book appointments at clinics and manage records.

-Telehealth startup Dialogue has filed for public listing on the Toronto Stock Exchange (TSX), reinforcing the trend of Canadian technology companies and healthcare tech startups to enter the public market.
+Telehealth startup Dialogue has filed for public listing on the Toronto Stock Exchange (TSX), reinforcing the trend of Canadian technology companies and healthcare tech startups to enter the general market.
 Dialogue submitted its preliminary long-form prospectus for a planned IPO on Monday.
 The company offers telemedicine solutions for employers and services that can be accessed by healthcare providers on the front line via its virtual care platform.